Amir-Asadpour/BookReader-Android/README.md

 **Data Layer:** Responsible for data handling and persistence using Room.
 **Domain Layer:** Contains the core business logic and use cases.
 It is entirely independent of other layers.
 **Presentation Layer:** Manages the UI and user interaction, implemented using Jetpack Compose.

+For the presentation layer, the MVVM pattern is used with some characteristics of MVI.
+The layer follows a unidirectional data flow (UDF) approach, which is recommended and praised by Google for improving clarity and separation of responsibilities between components.

 While additional components like data sources are commonly used in full-scale Clean Architecture, they were not included in this project for simplicity and pragmatism.
 The key architectural focus is on ensuring clean separation of concerns and managing dependencies effectively.

 ### Dependency Graph